 Viewing & Sharing Presentations

 At any time during the process of creating your presentation, you can click the Play button to see how it’s coming along.
 You can use the arrow keys on your keyboard to navigate between slides, if you have not set them up to change automatically.
-And by the way, if you’re an iPhone user, you can download for free the Keynote Remote app for navigating your slideshow.

 You can share your Keynote presentations (click on Share in the menu bar) straight from your Mac, to a slide projector, or export them as a PDF, an HTML document, a QuickTime movie or YouTube video, or on a supporting mobile device like the iPhone or iPad.